oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/latwithisom.md

 ## Constructor

-We provide two ways to construct a pair $Lf = (L,f)$ consisting on an integer lattice endowed with an isometry.
+We provide two ways to construct a pair $Lf = (L,f)$ consisting of an integer lattice endowed with an isometry.
 One way to construct an object of type `ZZLatWithIsom` is through the methods `integer_lattice_with_isometry`.
-These two methods does not require as input an ambient quadratic space with isometry.
+These two methods do not require as input an ambient quadratic space with isometry.

 ```@docs
 integer_lattice_with_isometry(::ZZLat, ::QQMatrix)
 integer_lattice_with_isometry(::ZZLat)
 ```

-By default, the first constructor will always check whether the entry matrix defines an isometry of the lattice, or its ambient space.
+By default, the first constructor will always check whether the matrix defines an isometry of the lattice, or its ambient space.
 We recommend not to disable this parameter to avoid any further issues.
-Note that as in the case of quadratic space with isometries, both isometries of integer lattices of *finite order* and *infinite order* are supported.
+Note that as in the case of quadratic spaces with isometry, both isometries of integer lattices of *finite order* and *infinite order* are supported.

-Another way of constructing such lattices with isometry is by fixing an ambient quadratic space with isometry, of type `QuadSpaceWithIsom`, and specify a basis for an integral lattice in that space.
+Another way of constructing such lattices with isometry is by fixing an ambient quadratic space with isometry, of type `QuadSpaceWithIsom`, and specifying a basis for an integral lattice in that space.
 If this lattice is preserved by the fixed isometry of the quadratic space considered, then we endow it with the induced action.